gaurav-pndy/emp-manage-system/README.md

 <strong> Email: </strong> admin@me.com <br>
 <strong> Password: </strong> 123 <br>

-Open your browser at the provided localhost address to view the application.
+Open your browser at the provided localhost address to view the application, or got to: emp-manage-system-nu.vercel.app